-Taking part in cultural events while visiting Europe is one of the most enriching experiences a traveler can hope to have.
+Taking part in cultural events while visiting Europe is one of the most enriching experiences a traveler can have.

 And in July, the place to be is in Paris on Bastille Day!